argilla-io/argilla/docs/_source/guides/llms/practical_guides/collect_responses.md

 Each record in `feedback.records` will have an attribute `responses` where you will find a list with all the responses to that record, if any.
 Each response will have the following attributes:

 - `user_id`: contains the Argilla user ID of the annotator
-- `values`: contains the responses given by the annotator in the shape of a dictinary, where the key is the name of the question and the value is another dictionary where you can find the answer to the question under the key `value`.
+- `values`: contains the responses given by the annotator in the shape of a dictionary, where the key is the name of the question and the value is another dictionary where you can find the answer to the question under the key `value`.
 - `status`: contains the status of the response i.e., whether it is `submitted`, or `discarded`.